NTIA/scos-actions/README.md

 ## Overview of Repo Structure

-- `scos_actions/actions`: This includes the base Action class, signals, and the following common action classes:
+- `scos_actions/actions`: This includes base Action classes and the following common action classes:
   - `acquire_single_freq_fft`: performs FFTs and calculates mean, median, min, max, and sample statistics at a single center frequency.
   - `acquire_single_freq_tdomain_iq`: acquires IQ data at a single center frequency.
   - `acquire_stepped_freq_tdomain_iq`: acquires IQ data at multiple center frequencies.
   - `calibrate_y_factor`: performs calibration using the Y-Factor method.
+  - `monitor_sigan`: ensures a signal analyzer is available and is able to maintain a connection to the computer.
   - `sync_gps`: gets GPS location and syncs the host to GPS time
-  - `monitor_sigan`: ensures a signal analyzer is available and is able to maintain a connection to the computer.
+- `scos_actions/calibration`: This includes an interface for sensor calibration data
 - `scos_actions/configs/actions`: This folder contains the YAML files with the parameters used to initialize the actions described above.
-- `scos_actions/discover`: This includes the code to read YAML files and make actions available to scos-sensor.
-The [scos-sensor actions module](https://github.com/NTIA/scos-sensor/blob/master/src/actions/__init__.py) looks for any other modules that begin with scos_.
-For any scos module, scos-sensor imports its discover module to load any actions or actions_types.
+- `scos_actions/discover`: This includes the code to read YAML files and make actions available to SCOS Sensor.
-- `scos_actions/hardware`: This includes the signal analyzer interface and GPS interface used by the actions and the mock signal analyzer.
-The signal analyzer interface is intended to represent universal functionality that is common across all signal analyzers.
-The specific implementations of the signal analyzer interface for particular signal analyzers are provided in separate repositories like [scos-usrp](https://github.com/NTIA/scos-usrp).
+- `scos_actions/hardware`: This includes the signal analyzer and GPS interfaces used by actions and the mock signal analyzer.
+The signal analyzer interface represents functionality common to all signal analyzers.
+Specific implementations of the signal analyzer interface for particular signal analyzers are provided in separate repositories like [scos-usrp](https://github.com/NTIA/scos-usrp).
+- `scos_actions/metadata`: This includes the `SigMFBuilder` class and related metadata structures used to generate [SigMF](https://github.com/SigMF/SigMF)-compliant metadata.
 - `scos_actions/signal_processing`: This contains various common signal processing routines which are used in actions.
+- `scos_actions/status`: This provides a class to register objects with the SCOS Sensor status endpoint.

 ## Running in SCOS Sensor